Genetic use restriction technology: Controversy

-As of 2006, GURT seeds have not been commercialized anywhere in the world due to opposition from farmers, consumers, indigenous peoples, NGOs, and some governments.
-Using the technology, companies that manufacture genetic use restriction technologies could potentially be able to make much more revenue because the seeds sold would not be able to be resown.
+As of 2025, GURT seeds have not been commercialized anywhere in the world due to opposition from farmers, consumers, indigenous peoples, NGOs, and some governments.
+Using the technology, companies that manufacture genetic use restriction technologies could potentially acquire an advantageous position vis-a-vis farmers because the seeds sold could not be resown.
+V-GURTs would not have an immediate impact on the many farmers who use hybrid seeds, as they do not produce their own planting seeds, buying instead specialized hybrid seeds from seed production companies.
+However, in developing countries globally, 80 to 90 percent of the seeds farmers use have been saved from their past harvests.
 Another concern is that farmers purchasing the seeds would be greatly impacted, given they would have to buy new seeds every year.
 It has been argued that this would result in higher prices in food.

-GURT seeds are worried to cause a significant decrease in biodiversity and threaten native species of plants.
-However, proponents of the technology dispute these claims, making the cases that because non-GMO hybrid plants are used in the same way and GURT seeds could help farmers deal with cross pollination, the benefits outweigh the potential negatives.
+Some analysts have expressed concerns that GURT seeds might adversely impact biodiversity and threaten native species of plants.
+However, proponents of the technology dispute these claims, arguing that because non-GMO hybrid plants are used in the same way and GURT seeds could help farmers deal with cross pollination, the benefits outweigh the potential negatives.

 In 2000, the United Nations Convention on Biological Diversity recommended a de facto moratorium on field-testing and commercial sale of terminator seeds; the moratorium was re-affirmed and the language strengthened in March 2006, at the COP8 meeting of the UNCBD.
 Specifically, the moratorium recommended that, due to a lack of research on the technology's potential risks, no field testing of GURTs nor products using them should be allowed until there was a sufficiently justified reason to do so.
-India and Brazil have passed national laws to prohibit the technology.
+Multiple countries have passed legislation prohibiting the technology including India's Protection of Plant Varieties and Farmers' Rights Act, 2001 and Brazil's Biosecurity Law No.11.105.